Dr-XYZ/Github_action_test/README.md

 - {{DOMxRef("TreeWalker")}}
 - {{DOMxRef("XMLDocument")}}

-### 已棄用的 DOM 介面
+### Obsolete DOM interfaces

-文件物件模型已經被高度簡化。為了達到此目的，不同 DOM Level 3 或更早期的規範中的以下介面已被移除。它們不再對 Web 開發人員可用。
+The Document Object Model has been highly simplified.
+To achieve this, the following interfaces in the different DOM level 3 or earlier specifications have been removed.
+They are no longer available to web developers.

 - `DOMConfiguration`
 - `DOMErrorHandler`